 - Be aware of black ice in Texas - keep a safe distance from other vehicles while driving.

-- Winter storms are deadly in that they can cause great damage and transportation and health risks.
+- Winter storms are deadly, causing great damage as well as elevating transportation and health risks.

 - When traveling, check the weather before you go.
 Be aware of any road closures and alternate routes - carry a map with you.